The Art of Campaign Storytelling

 We have created a roadmap of six guidelines that will help tell your story – the right story – in a powerful way.
 This comes from years of working with individuals and organizations on crowdfunding campaigns and noting what factors lead to success.

-At the beginning of the fundraising campaign story, you’ll have a reader.
+You’ll have a reader at the beginning of the fundraising campaign story.

 I’ll use two examples to help explain these points: